WATER SOFTENER FOR BOLTON

 THE AFFECTS OF HARD WATER, IRON & MANGANESE

 Scale from hard water can build-up inside water heaters insulating the temperature sensor inside the tank creating extra work to bring the temperature up to the set level.
 This reduces the life of your hot water heater and will likely require early replacement.
 Some other affects of these contaminants include corrosion and scaling inside pipes and major staining throughout the home’s showers, bathtubs, and sinks.
 For those using their well water for outside lawn irrigation, iron and manganese can cause major staining of outside walkways, house siding and anyplace the water touches.
-See the link at http://h2ocare.com/lawn-irrigation/.
 Hydrogen Sulfide is evidenced typically by a rotten egg smell in your water, however this may also be caused by high Manganese levels in the water as well.
-A water filtration specifically for this problem is effective in correcting this.
+For more on bad odors & taste in water, see the link at: http://h2ocare.com/bad-odor-taste-water/.

 WHAT WILL A WATER SOFTENER REMOVE?